“The great thing about a Glen Campbell session is the generosity in which he shares his thought processes”.

-Lightstalkers Scotland was established in 2009 but Glen has experience in running and leading photo workshops for over 13 years.
+Lightstalkers Scotland was established in 2009 but I have experience in running and leading photo workshops for over 14 years.
 Our valued participants come from all over the UK and the rest of the world, they vary in age, from mid twentys right up to their late seventies with differnet levels of experience and ability.
-Participants come with a view to increasing their photography skills and knowledge, experience fantastic photogenic locations ( saves time when you can get to the best locations at the right times with an experienced guide).
+Participants come with a view to increasing their photography skills and knowledge, experience fantastic photogenic locations.
+Which saves time when you can get to the best locations at the right times with an experienced guide.
 They also get to share the whole experience with like minded people often making new friends along the way.
 Here at Lightstalkers we our proud of our 70% participant return rate, so why not experience a Lightstalkers workshop or photo adventure for yourself.

 There’s a lot packed into the largest region in the UK, which also has the smallest population, so there’s plenty space.
 The Highlands are wild, dramatic, accessible and all within easy reach of the Highland Capital Inverness, where I’m based.
 There are of course the classic usual suspects in Glencoe and the Isle of Skye as well as some other excellent locations that you may not be so familiar.
 These include Inverpolly, Assynt, Torridon, the Isle of Mull, the Cairngorm National Park and the Moray Coast, which was recently ranked amoung the world’s most breathtaking coastlines.